Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: CHALLENGES FUTURE DIRECTIONS

 \subsection{Red cap: robust preference}

-Incorporating preference alignment into reasoning allows LLMs to follow preferred reasoning paths.
-However, its robustness still faces multiple challenges.
-The first issue is cross-task generalization \cite{li2025omnithinkerscalingcrossdomaingeneralization}.
-For instance, the “minimum-cost” preference may be reasonable in general Q\&A tasks, since concise answers are more efficient.
-Yet in high-risk domains such as law and medicine, every reasoning step must be repeatedly verified, making longer reasoning processes more reliable.
-Current preference learning has not sufficiently modeled such differences in reasoning requirements across tasks.
-Another concern is adversarial manipulation.
-Preference signals can be maliciously exploited—for example, through reward hacking \cite{shihab2025detectingmitigatingrewardhacking}—to induce outputs that appear to satisfy the preference in form but are in fact harmful or deviate from the intended goal, posing risks to model safety and trustworthiness.
+Incorporating preference into reasoning enables LLMs to follow preferred reasoning paths, but robustness remains challenging.
+A major issue is cross-task generalization \cite{li2025omnithinkerscalingcrossdomaingeneralization}: preferences such as “minimum-cost” reasoning may suit general Q\&A tasks, yet high-risk domains (e.g., law, medicine) require lengthy, repeatedly verified reasoning.
+Current preference reasoning learning does not sufficiently capture such domain differences.
+Another concern is adversarial manipulation, where preference signals can be exploited (e.g., reward hacking \cite{shihab2025detectingmitigatingrewardhacking}) to produce outputs that appear aligned but are harmful or goal-divergent.

-If methodological advances can resolve these robustness issues \cite{li2025omnithinkerscalingcrossdomaingeneralization, liu2025rrm, miao2024inform}, the application prospects are significant.
-In high-stakes professional fields (e.g., law and medicine), robust preference learning can enable models to produce verifiable long CoT reasoning, ensuring reliability under strict standards.
-In educational scenarios, models can adapt to learners’ cognitive preferences and provide differentiated problem-solving pathways, thereby enhancing personalized learning.
-In human–AI collaboration, models can adjust to different users’ reasoning habits, improving interaction and efficiency.
-Therefore, robust preference learning is not only critical to the practical utility of large models in specific scenarios, but also a key enabler for their continued development toward safer, more personalized, and more trustworthy intelligence.
+If these robustness issues can be mitigated \cite{li2025omnithinkerscalingcrossdomaingeneralization, liu2025rrm, miao2024inform}, preference reasoning holds broad potential, such as supporting personalized cognitive pathways in education and adapting to users’ reasoning habits in human–AI collaboration.
+Thus, robust preference reasoning is crucial for practical deployment and for advancing safer, more personalized, and trustworthy intelligence.